shaneabbley/Microbes/README.md

 # Microbes
 Module 12 (Plotly)
-We created a dashboard using Bootstrap and Plotly (JavaScript) in order to visualize bacterial presence in volunteers.
+We created a dashboard using Bootstrap and Plotly (JavaScript) in order to visualize the bacterial contents of volunteer's navels.